Lunar-Eclipse255/maelstrom/README.md

 - MIT License

 ## Contact
-You can contact me on Discord if any issues arise, I am Gaston | 6104G on many VEX Discord Servers.
+You can contact me through Discord if any issues arise, I am Gaston | 6104G on many VEX Discord Servers.